 While scientists will be using it to learn more about the jet stream, climate change and how it is likely to effect the Himalayan eco-system, climbers can simply look and say, ‘too cold and too windy’ right now.
-And for the weather forecasters’ it will provide the real time data to refine and update their models based on the real-time information.
+And for the weather forecasters it will provide the real-time data to refine and update their models based on current information.

 Webcams from the 7 Summits – from Kathmandu to Kili